 Research groups / further information:

-The University of Plymouth is a pioneer in the development of Brain-Computer Music Interfaces (BCMI) to enable people with severe motor-impairment to make music by means of brain signals.
+The University is a pioneer in the development of Brain-Computer Music Interfaces (BCMI) to enable people with severe motor-impairment to make music by means of brain signals.
 We are championing the development innovative intelligent systems that can monitor affective state, and induce specific affective states through music, automatically and adaptively.
 We are harnessing Artificial Intelligence to adapt and personalise live radio, by seamlessly remixing live digital broadcast, with the aim of transforming life for people living alone with dementia.
 Listeners will receive personalised reminders, information and music according to monitored behaviour and real-time physiological measurements.

 Academic expertise: